Brunori Sas: Cip! and the live tour in the halls

 On 18 September 2019 the new single "Al di là dell'amore" is released.
 A tour in concert halls is also announced., starting in March 2020, while the music video of "Al di là dell'amore", written by Dario Brunori and directed by Giacomo Triglia, is released on 27 September.
 The single anticipates the release of the songwriter's fifth studio album, titled "Cip!", announced by Brunori on 4 December 2019 through a post on his Instagram profile.
 The album is released on 10 January 2020 for the Island Records label.
 The release of the second single from the album, "Per due che come noi", is also announced for 13 December 2019, simultaneously with the music video directed by Duccio Chiarini.

 On 9 March 2020 FIMI certifies "Cip!" as gold record with over 25,000 copies sold.

 On 8 June 2020 FIMI certifies "Per due come noi" as gold record with over 35,000 copies sold.

 On 1 February 2021 FIMI certifies "Al di là dell'amore" as gold record with over 35,000 copies sold.

+2024–present

+In December 2024, Brunori Sas was announced as one of the participants in the Sanremo Music Festival 2025.
+He placed third with the song "L'albero delle noci", which was also awarded for the best lyrics by the musical commission.